 Van Doorn’s colleagues describe the wide range of responsibilities she holds, from trauma-informed care to college preparation, including serving as the scholarship coordinator and working with community groups to support youth.
 She started the student council at the school, and also organized a shanty town where students built cardboard houses to stay in overnight to raise money and awareness about homelessness.

-Martin noted that when he visited VanDoorn recently to shadow her for a day, he talked with senior Brianna who in 2014 was involved in a horrific car accident near the school in which two of her friends were killed.
+Martin noted that when he visited VanDoorn recently to shadow her for a day, he talked with senior Brianna who in 2014 was involved in a horrific car accident near the school.
 Brianna was in a coma for five weeks, followed by 20 weeks in the hospital.
 Brianna credits Mrs. VanDoorn with guiding her through emotionally and educationally so she could graduate with the other 20 students in her class.

 “Accidents happen, family members die, parents get divorced.
 Kids don’t know how to handle school and all of that,” Brianna said.
 “A great teacher cares about each and every student’s abilities, and does everything he or she can possibly do to make sure every student enjoys going to school and learns.
 That’s the person Mrs. VanDoorn is.
 I don’t know if the school could survive without her.”